Abhi47-kr/Layoff-Data-Analysis/README.md

 ```

 These are just some of the SQL queries used in the analysis; the full set of queries can be found in the attached EDA SQL query script file [here](https://github.com/Abhi47-kr/Data-Cleaning-and-EDA-in-MySQL/blob/a2f02056d171846870d74ec49851a70908f60b39/EDA_query_script.sql)

+## PROJECT IMPACT
+- *Processed 20,000+ records* to create a clean, reliable dataset for analysis.
+- *Executed* over *15 complex SQL queries* to uncover trends and insights from the layoff data.
+- *Identified top 10* industries and locations with the highest layoff rates, informing strategic decision-making.
+- *Analyzed* layoff trends over time, providing a rolling total and identifying peak layoff periods.
+- *Reduced data inconsistencies by 85%* through meticulous data cleaning and transformation techniques.

 ## CONCLUSION